 An older sibling's influence on the younger sibling is just as significant as a parent's influence.
 While parents can teach their children on how to generally behave around adults, an older sibling can show their younger siblings how to behave around people their age1.
 Also, siblings are more likely to confide with and support each other2.

 Monkey see, monkey do.
-Parents are their child's first teachers and role models4, so model the behavior you'd like to see in your child.
+Parents are their child's first teachers and role models4, so model the behavior you'd like to see in your child or the older sibling.
 Since you are your children's constant companion at home, they will mimic how you act.
 Therefore, if you tell your oldest child not to shout at the youngest kid, don't turn around and yell at your spouse.

 When it comes to positive interactions with your oldest child, ensure that you're consistent.
 Children who have more positive interactions with their parents are more likely to have fewer physical health problems, risky behaviors, and depressive symptoms5.
 Besides, it just sets a good example for the older sibling overall, who will be the same good example for the younger siblings.